Deeptig9138/DSA-in-CPP/Basics/Binary Number System/README.md

 1. Invert the bits: 1010.
 2. Add 1: 1010 + 1 = 1011.

-Two's complement of 5 is 1011.
+Two's complement of 5 is 1011, representing -5 in binary.

 ### Code Example:
 ```